 We will provide lunch and usually end the day between 5 and 6 p.m. with closing remarks.
 Be sure to stick around for closing remarks for the chance to win some awesome door prizes.

 After sessions, meet up with some new friends for dinner before joining us for the after-party.
 Karaoke is the name of the game at the WPCampus after-party so be sure to warmup those vocal chords.
 If singing isn’t your forte, no worries.
 It’s not required and there’s no pressure whatsoever.

 We leave Sunday open so that attendees can be tourists and enjoy our host city.

 On Sunday, there’s a Cincinnati Reds vs. St. Louis Cardinals at 1:15 p.m.
-If we have enough interest, we’re going to organize a group trip to the ballpark so be on the lookout for a signup form.
+We’ve bought a block of tickets and will organize a group trip to the ballpark.

 Thus far, there have been numerous niche WordPress conferences aiming toward for-profit initiatives and geared toward businesses, marketers, or eCommerce site owners.
 The concept for WPCampus is an education focused, non-profit event which will allow people to share and learn about WordPress in the world of higher education.